dchudz/predcomps/README.md

 ## Must be done before releasing to the world

+Finishing pages:

-- pages to write
+- add example in quickstart section to index.
-	- Introduction to APCs
+- Introduction to APCs -- add example
-	- Impact (scale-insensitive version of APCs)
+- Impact (scale-insensitive version of APCs) -- finish text, add example
-	- Transition Plots
+- Transition Plots -- maybe add another way to visualize the same effect? work on this one (opacity?)

 - examples

 	- make make diamonds presentable
 	- another example give me some credit nice b/c it's logistic

 - common functions should work on RF and GLM objects.
 Shouldn't need to specify inputs (should be inferred from the object)
 - document every function other people would use, with example